jvmolu/Network-Anomaly-Detection/README.md

 **Feature Selection Techniques:** Meticulous selection methods to enhance model performance.

-**Stunning Data Visualizations:** Beautiful visualizations using synthetic network traffic data for insightful analysis. 📊💻
+**Data Visualizations:** Beautiful visualizations using synthetic network traffic data for insightful analysis 📊💻.

 ## How to Use